Skip to content

 • Requirement: When the △/○/×/□ button is pressed, the trail color should change to green/red/blue/purple respectively.

 • Refer to the turtlesim documentation (http://wiki.ros.org/turtlesim?distro=noetic) to see which service is to be called.
+Although this documentation is for ROS 1, but it can still give you some ideas about what each service does.

 Template package